faph/NSIS-Conda-Macros/README.md

 For a complete example, see [this IPython installer](examples/ipython.nsi).

+You’ll need NSIS, of course, as well as the plugins NSISdl and ExecDos.

 Application versions can be specified as per conda conventions, for example:

 - `yourapp` (latest version available in channel)